Katherine Metcalf Nelson

 A note on gender: as I read, I thought female characters dominated Nelson's dreams about 60/40.
 Then I counted.
 Near-exact gender equality!
 I'm a feminist and I STILL mistook parity as slanted toward women!
 Brainwashing goes deep.

 As a baseline, I tried sampling my own dreams.
 Women 55%, men 45--more women than Nelson!
 Understandable; I grew up in a sea of girls; few boys.
 For me, female is normal.
-But most men see male as normal and female as unusual--Jim Shaw or Rick Veitch, the most prolific male dream-artists I know, are both overwhelmingly male.
+But most men see male as normal and female as unusual--Jim Shaw or Rick Veitch, the most prolific male dream-artists I know, dream way more of men.
 And not just artists; the same's true of text-only dream-journals like Kerouac's Book of Dreams or George Perec's La Boutique Obscure: 124 Dreams.
 They're as biased as network TV, where men's faces dominate at least 2:1.

 What's your ratio?
 A good exercise for dreamworkers to try--and then to apply to any art medium.
 And then look for age, race and species diversity.
 If any.